Exo 90:2014

 Exo 90:2014 is a South Korean reality TV show starring Exo and members of NCT.
 The show was aired on Mnet.

 The first episode was aired on August 15, 2014.
 The show's host is Jun Hyun-moo.

 Background

-Exo 90:2014 is a reality TV show where Exo members film music videos of the most popular K-pop songs in the 1990s & early 2000s.

-The 90s K-pop idols get to visit Exo and discuss music with them.
+Exo 90:2014 is a reality TV show where Exo members cover the most popular K-pop songs from the 1990s.
+Every episode, they team up with iconic 90s K-pop idols to recreate their songs and music videos.

 Members of the boy band NCT (then-known under the name SM Rookies) also get to participate in the music videos and also perform live in the show.